angelpimentell/paystubs/README.md

 # Paystubs

 ## Description
-System to send email with PDF from CSV with payments
+System to send emails with PDF from CSV with payments

 ## Installation
 ```sh